Meet Vault12 at the Mansion House Summit in London, September 13, 2024.

 Ledger Nano X | Trezor Model T | |

-- Recovery Seed Phrase suggested to be written on paper, or purchase metallic plates. | - Recovery Seed Phrase, suggested to be written on paper, or purchase metallic plates. - Multi-share Backup. |
+Backup & Recovery methods | Recommend Recovery Seed Phrase be written on paper, or engraved onto metallic plates. | Recommend Recovery Seed Phrase be written on paper, or engraved onto metallic plates. |

-Optional paid subscription | Ledger Recover, a centralized 3rd party service, highly criticized by the community | No |
+Optional paid subscription | Ledger Recover, a centralized 3rd-party cloud service, highly criticized by the crypto community.
+Clouds are not safe — especially when operated by multiple 3rd parties. | No. |

 Backup and recovery differentiators